HESHAM-SA/Capstone-Project-Majed-/README.md

 ---------------------------
 ## 2. Rkkez

-"Rkkez" aims to enhance concentration and productivity, particularly in classrooms and virtual learning environments, by monitoring eye movements and calculating a focus score.
+"Rkkez" aims to enhance concentration and productivity, particularly in virtual learning environments, by monitoring eye movements and calculating a focus score.

 #### How It Works:
 - Uses a computer camera to track eye movements.